Beinecke Scholarships are need- and merit-based awards of $34,000 for graduate study in the arts, humanities, and social

 NOMINEE DEADLINE: FEBRUARY 7, 2023 at 12:00pm (noon)

-By this date and time, the nominee must submit their final application materials to FSO.
+By this date and time, the nominee must submit their final application materials to OURSD.
 Any updated transcripts or letters of recommendation will also need to be submitted at this time.
-The FSO will complete your letter of endorsement and submit it with your application by the national deadline of February 12.
+The OURSD will complete your letter of endorsement and submit it with your application by the national deadline.

 NATIONAL SELECTION PROCESS